Ubspy/Hack-K-State-2018/README.md

 # Aut0Blur
 This project was created for the 2018 K-State Hackathon.
-This is the original, archived version of the code made at the hackathon.
+This is the NOT original code, to see the archived code [click here](https://github.com/Ubspy/Hack-K-State-2018/tree/archive/hackathon-archive).

 # What does it do?
 Given a video file, it will blur out unrecognized faces and license plates.